Trail Cooking

 One Pot Method:

-Bring 1½ cups water and oil to a boil in a smaller pot.
-Add in dry ingredients, stir well.
-Cover, turn off stove and let sit for 15 minutes.
+In a smaller pot, bring 1½ cups water and oil to a boil.
+Add the dry ingredients and stir well.
+Cover, turn off the stove, and let sit for 15 minutes.

 If at high altitude, or in cold temperatures, insulate pot in a pot cozy.